fartashf/fartashf.github.io/_posts/2016-07-05-apt-dpkg-user-install.md

 comments: True
 ---
 On shared computers, e.g. compute servers, individual users might not have root access to install packages.
-Here are the steps:
+The following steps show how to install such a package locally.

 * `dpkg-query -s <PKG_NAME>`: check if it is already installed
 * `apt-get download <PKG_NAME>`: download the right version of the deb package